-There’s plenty of resources available if you are new to the world of digital railway operation.
-Digital command control systems require wiring your layout, and there’s plenty to consider before jumping in.
+There are plenty of resources available if you are new to the world of digital railway operation.
+Digital command control systems require wiring your layout and there is plenty to consider before jumping in.
 To gain a better understanding, you can reach out to the model railroad community, browse user groups online, or read literature from from companies whose programs you’re considering.
 To supplement your research, modeler and DCC expert Steve Barkley gives a demonstration on wiring your layout to a computer.

 Connecting your Computer

 Steve Barkley transitioned to digital railway operation for two main reasons.
 He wanted track occupancy detection and signals on his layout.
 Regardless of your reason, a DCC system is sure to benefit the operations of your model railroad.